Originally published October 2014; reviewed March 2020

 Some social media platforms allow physician-only groups to participate and share expertise in a way that mimics grand rounds in hospitals where doctors gather to discuss cases.
 Physicians must recognize these online practitioner communities are still virtual spaces and can be subject to security breaches.

-When using social media, you must always consider what security measures and procedures should be adopted to reduce privacy breaches.
+When using social media, you must always consider what security measures and procedures should be adopted to avoid privacy breaches.
 This includes using appropriate protection and privacy settings to avoid communicating patient health information.

 10. Follow College guidelines